smart-data-models/dataModel.GreenEnergy/GreenEnergyMeasurement/doc/new_spec_EN-US.md

 ## List of properties

-- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided.  - `biomassPowerGenerated`:   - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address.  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `biomassPowerGenerated`: Specifies the amount of power generated using biomass energy.
+The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
+3 characters).  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `description`: A description of this item  - `eolicPowerGenerated`:   - `geothermalPowerGenerated`:   - `hydroPowerGenerated`:   - `id`:   - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refGreenEnergyGenerator`:   - `seeAlso`:   - `solarPowerGenerated`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity type
+This will usually be allocated by the storage platform.  - `description`: A description of this item  - `eolicPowerGenerated`: Specifies the amount of power generated using eolic energy.
+The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
+3 characters).  - `geothermalPowerGenerated`: Specifies the amount of power generated using geothermal energy.
+The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
+3 characters).  - `hydroPowerGenerated`: Specifies the amount of power generated using hydropower energy.
+The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
+3 characters).  - `id`: Unique identifier of the entity  - `location`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refGreenEnergyGenerator`: A reference to the entity `GreenEnergyGenerator` which it belongs the measurement.  - `seeAlso`: list of uri pointing to additional resources about the item  - `solarPowerGenerated`: Specifies the amount of power generated using solar energy.
+The unit code (text) of measurement given using the UN/CEFACT Common Code (max.
+3 characters).  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type`: NGSI Entity Type: It has to be GreenEnergyMeasurement
 Required properties
+- `id`  - `refGreenEnergyGenerator`  - `type`
+Generic model for a snapshot measure of energy generated using one or more green energy sources.
+Thus, an entity of type `GreenEnergyMeasurement` cannot exist without an accompanying Entity of Type GreenEnergyGenerator.
-- `id`  - `refGreenEnergyGenerator`  - `type`  ## Data Model description of properties
+## Data Model description of properties
 Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml